xAndaaz/Assignment-5/README.md

 # Ames Housing Price Prediction

 This project demonstrates a complete data science workflow for predicting housing prices on the Ames Housing dataset.
-It showcases skills in exploratory data analysis (EDA), feature engineering, data cleaning, and predictive modeling.
+It showcases skills in exploratory data analysis (EDA), feature engineering, data preprocessing, and predictive modeling.

 ## Project Overview

-The primary goal of this project is to build a model that accurately predicts the sale price of houses in Ames, Iowa.
+The primary goal of this project is to build a model that accurately predicts the sale price of houses.
 The project is structured as a single Python script (`main.py`) that performs the following steps:

 1.  **Exploratory Data Analysis (EDA):** The script begins by analyzing the target variable, `SalePrice`, to understand its distribution.
-It identifies and corrects for skewness using a log transformation.
+It identifies and corrects for right skewness using a log transformation.
 2.  **Feature Engineering:** New, insightful features are created from the existing data to improve model performance.
 These include:
     *   `TotalSF`: Total square footage of the house.
     *   `TotalBath`: Total number of bathrooms.